aloneytdr/Discord.py-Nuke-bot/README.md

 ## Disclaimer

 This Nuke bot is only for educational purporse!
-I do not condone any malicous intent or behaviour while using this bot.
+I do not condone any malicous intent while using this bot.
 Further I am not held responsible for any malicous behaviour

 ## How to use: